vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/02_svarUpapaddhatiH.md

 26.
 He, whose misery is in taking another body, is called a Dripta (the proud or contented).
 He who grieves even at this body which is the result of his past Karmas is called an Arta (the miserable). *
 27. Prapatti also is therefore, mentioned as divided into Art and Iripte.

+• Dripta's contentment arises not out of any physical happiness which he discards but out of realising the working of lis will in everything; so a Dripta is not dissatified with this body because it is given by God and is ever ready to do the duties of this life, but longs for the union with God after death.
+An Artas misery is not out of any physical suffering which is nothing to him.
+He feels miserable even at a moments separation from God; and consequently grieves at this body which keeps him from the Divine Union.

 </details>